-- Select BACK to transition to the next activity.
-If transitions are turned on, the transition time is recorded separately from the activity times. - If necessary, select BACK to start the next activity. - · Select UP or DOWN to view additional data pages.
+- Select (a) to start your first activity. - Select LAP to transition to the next activity.
+If transitions are turned on, the transition time is recorded separately from the activity times. - If necessary, select LAP to start the next activity. - Select UP or DOWN to view additional data pages.